OlssonF/NEON-forecast-challenge-workshop/Submit_forecast/NEON_forecast_challenge_workshop_aquatics.md

     combination of day 1 weather forecasts (i.e., when the forecasts are most accurate).

-This code create a connection to the dataset hosted on the eco4cast server using `arrow` functions.
+This code creates a connection to the dataset hosted on the eco4cast server using `arrow` functions.
 To download the data you have to tell the function to `collect()` it.
-These data set can be subsetted and filtered using `dplyr` functions prior to download to limit the memory usage.
+These data sets can be subset and filtered using `dplyr` functions prior to download to limit the memory usage.